daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 % - find matching braces
 gd - jumo from the user of a vairable to its local declaration.

+0D - delete all text from the line
+^D - delete all text starting from the first non-blank character.

 Macros - to define, q, then a. the nrecord, then to exit, q. then you have @a as the "saved macro".

+m - mark.
+` - move to mark with a.
+' - move to mark with a.

 `x` to delete the thing under the key